neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 Using summary statistics, in the [previous part](t07-junction-stats.md) of the tutorial we have singled out a junction we want to investigate further.
 Here we will showcase the use of two `BackboneJunctions` methods for this:

-- **`positions()`** — indicates the location of each occurrence of the junction on the genomes that carry it.
+- `positions()`: indicates the location of each occurrence of the junction on the genomes that carry it.
 Useful e.g. for cross-referencing with annotation files.
-- **`sequences()`** — returns the actual DNA sequence spanning the junction on every genome, as `Bio.SeqRecord` objects ready to be written to FASTA for further analysis (multiple sequence alignment, secondary pangraph construction, BLAST searches, ...).
+- `sequences()`: returns the actual DNA sequence spanning the junction on every genome, as `Bio.SeqRecord` objects ready to be written to FASTA for further analysis (multiple sequence alignment, secondary pangraph construction, BLAST searches, ...).

 ## The example: a candidate IS insertion